+ REMEMBRANCE +

 Sr. Mary Joseph, SCL, My 5th Grade teacher who called us "green-horns"

-Sr. Mary Teresa, SCL - IHS Principal who predicted I wouldn't be a priest
+Sr. Mary Theresa, SCL - IHS Principal who said I could never a priest

 Sr. Noreen, SCL - My Second Grade teacher